xdossantos/resume-next-js/README.md

-# BitzPrice
+# Xola dos Santos Resumé

-> Sample Next.js app which whos the current Bitcoin value in USD, GBP and EUR
+> Xola dos Santos Resumé, built using Next.js.
+The app which also checks the current Bitcoin value in USD, GBP and EUR

 ## Quick Start